Local Hour: Zas Is In A Bed

 He's not being good at anything right now.
 He was supposed to be good at two things.

-Draft a guy high and don't use him.
-Right?
-Like, now we're next level 4D chess.
+Draft the guy high and don't use him, right?
+Like, now we're in next-level 4D chess.

-By the way, high, they trade it up together.
-Yeah, they don't have a trick next year, right?
+Fucking high, they trade it up together.
+Yeah, they don't have a pick next year, right?
 That's true.

 You're in trouble, by the way.